mattbrepo/EDAMilex/README.md

 **Start: 2022**

 ## Why
-I wanted to have a look at the military expenditure of a few European countries of 2016-2020 period compared to the previous 15 years (2000-2015).
+I wanted to have a look at the military expenditure of a few European countries comparing the 2016-2020 period to the previous 15 years.

 ```r
 > countries